| ULYSSES

 the point that Joyce’s “filth” will never

 disappear, and perhaps filth is the raw material for art.
+The philosophy behind the project is fascinating,

 but I’m much more intrigued by the work itself—and